 RB Bo Jackson | 1982

 The legend of Bo Jackson grows every year, but arguably one of the most talked-about stories is his 40-yard dash time.
-His 4.12-second time is said to be the fastest ever recorded.
-While the technology might not support that, nor do we know how legitimate it actually was, seeing Bo play on the field makes that time reasonable (which is terrifying).
+Jackson’s 4.12-second time is said to be the fastest ever recorded.
+While the technology might not support that, nor do we know how legitimate it was, seeing Bo play on the field makes that time reasonable (which is terrifying).

 CB Deion Sanders | 1989

-Why is Deion Sanders on this list?
-A hand-timed 4.2 40-yard dash still sticks to his name.
 That was the only drill he participated in at the Combine.
-Deion knew how to make a statement, so he proved that he could fly on the field and ran straight to a limousine waiting for him right after.
+Sanders knew how to make a statement, so he proved that he could fly on the field and ran straight to a limousine waiting for him right after.
 It was one of the best NFL Combine performances ever, mostly based on Sanders’ swagger and confidence.

 LB Shaquem Griffin | 2018